googleapis/google-cloud-node/README.md

   key: blogPostKey,
   data: blogPostData
 }, function(err) {
-  // `blogPostKey` has been updated with an id so you
+  // `blogPostKey` has been updated with an ID so you can do more operations
-  // can do more operations with it.
-Such as an update: dataset.save({
+  // with it, such as an update: dataset.save({
     key: blogPostKey,
     data: {
       isDraft: false
     }
   }, function(err) {
+    if (!err) {
       // The blog post is now published!
+    }
   });
 });
 ```